 A solar eclipse occurs when the moon passes between Earth and the sun, blocking at least part of the sun as viewed from some areas of the earth.
 During a total solar eclipse, the moon completely obscures the sun so that only the sun's corona is visible for a moment in time.
 On August 21, 2017, a total solar eclipse will be visible along a roughly 67-mile wide path across the United States from Oregon to South Carolina.
 For more information on the Great American Solar Eclipse, check out NASA's website.

 The entire western half of Great Smoky Mountains National Park will fall under the path of totality for the eclipse, providing opportunities for viewing, weather permitting.
 The park is currently planning organized public viewing events at three locations in the park: Clingmans Dome; Cades Cove; and Oconaluftee.
+Visit the Great Smoky Mountains Association page to buy an Eclipse Regional Map.
 Clingmans Dome: Clingmans Dome Trailhead parking area will be converted to a special ticketed event site for experiencing the eclipse with the assistance of experts, educational exhibits, and story tellers.
 Tickets for the Clingmans Dome event are sold out.
 Any cancelled tickets will become available to the public again, so visit recreation.gov regularly to watch for cancellations.
 You must have a ticket to attend the event at Clingmans Dome.
 Clingmans Dome Road will be closed on Sunday, August 20th and Monday, August 21st to accommodate the special event.
 Call 865-436-1585 with questions about the event.
 Cades Cove and Oconaluftee: The park is currently planning to host informal staff- guided eclipse viewing sites at Cable Mill (Cades Cove) and Oconaluftee Visitor Center.
 There will be no charge to participate.
 Vehicle access to these sites, though, may be closed when parking becomes full or roads become congested.

 The Park is still working on details for these events, so check back here often for updated information as it becomes available.

-Visitors may view the eclipse from other areas of the park on your own, though due to the influx of eclipse viewers during the already-busy season, the Park Service may need to close certain areas on August 21st to reduce gridlock, which may include Newfound Gap Road.
+Visitors may view the eclipse from other areas of the park on your own, though due to the influx of eclipse viewers during the already-busy season, the Park Service may need to close certain areas on August 21st to reduce gridlock, which may include Newfound Gap Road and Cades Cove.

 Furthermore, our educational partner, the Great Smoky Mountains Institute at Tremont, is planning a special multi-day Science Camp for high school aged students over the eclipse weekend and event.
 For more information on this opportunity as details become available go to the Great Smoky Mountains Institute at Tremont website.